everbuild-org/minestom-jam25/README.md

 - \_CreepyX_
 - TheNico24
 - Bloeckchengrafik
+- JustAlittleWolf
 - p3sto

 ## Setup Instructions

 Import into intellij, start using the `gradle run` task.
 Create a jar using the `gradle jar` task.

-## API Overview
+## Documentation for the base setup

 There are three important modules: App, Resources and Utils.

-- App contains the primary application logic written for the game jam, including code copied from the Asorda "Averium" Module.
+- App contains the primary application logic written for the game jam
 - Resources contain the definitions for the resource pack.
 - Utils contain the core implementation "Orion" and its minestom platform.